-An individual Diploma tutor can successfully teach a maximum of 2 modules (8 tutorials) to each Diploma candidate.
+An individual Diploma tutor can successfully teach a maximum of 2 modules (8 tutorials and 2 KBAs) to each Diploma candidate.

 The assessment of learning is by various modalities and the KBA is almost always carried out by the Diploma tutor for that module.
 It is similar to a tutorial, but one expects the candidate to do the talking with minimal prompting.
 It can be helpful to compose a list of points to cover in the KBA for each module as an indicator of what one expects the candidate to be able to talk about sensibly and as a reminder for oneself.
-Since the Diploma is for surgeons from both Plastics and Orthopaedics one would not expect in depth knowledge of arthroplasty tribology in module 4 or detailed recounting of specific, obscure flap anatomy in module 2.
+Since the Diploma is for surgeons from Plastic and Orthopaedic background, one would not expect an in-depth knowledge of arthroplasty tribology in Module 4 or detailed recounting of specific, obscure flap anatomy in Module 2.